briandconnelly/nicheconstruct/paper/response_to_reviewers.md

 > L69 Personally I find the Tom Robbins analogy a bit of a stretch and while I know the literature in question many will not so it's kind of unclear what's added here; it's also potentially confusing - Sissy's thumbs help her hitchhike as much as anyone else, so it's not clearly paying a cost to help others.

-We can certainly understand this perspective and have worked to clarify the comparison to Sissy Hankshaw.
+We have worked to clarify the Hankshaw effect terminology.
 In the novel, her oversized thumbs were described as a hindrance to everyday activities, such as putting on clothing, and a limitation to her career choices.
 While not cooperative, we believe this trait shares several key properties---it is costly to its individual, but it does increase that individual's ability to (genetically) hitchhike.

 > L151 Eq (1) - I think a one sentence explanation of what this equation does would save readers some effort in understanding here.

 This is an excellent suggestion.
-We have added two examples to the manuscript that we hope will help clarifying how this function works and how it relates to the two "circular" sets used in the model.
+We have added two examples to the manuscript that we hope will help clarifying how this function works and how it relates to the two "circular" sets used in the model. **TODO: Line numbers**

 > L157 Why is the subscript 'g' needed here?
 I can't see where this is ever summed over in the subsequent equations, so the notation might be overcomplicated here.